eez-open/WebPublish/README.md

 The contributors are listed in CONTRIB.TXT.
 This project uses the GPL v3 license, see LICENSE.TXT.
 EEZ psu-firmware uses the [C4.1 (Collective Code Construction Contract)](http://rfc.zeromq.org/spec:22) process for contributions.
-To report an issue, use the [EEZ WebPublish](https://github.com/eez-open/WebPublish/issues).
+To report an issue, use the [EEZ WebPublish](https://github.com/eez-open/WebPublish/issues) issue tracker.

 ## Introduction